 Where Can I Read The Latest News And Learn More About Allopathic or Osteopathic Medicine?

-The American Medical Association (AMA) is an excellent resource for more information about allopathic MD school.
+The American Medical Association (AMA) is an excellent advocacy resource for more information about allopathic MD school.
 It also publishes medically reviewed news articles on a myriad of different topics and can be found here: https://www.ama-assn.org/.
 The American Osteopathic Association (AOA) sponsors The DO, which publishes medically reviewed articles on its website.
 Interested individuals can get a subscription to their newsletter here:https://thedo.osteopathic.org/.
 Both the AMA and AOA are on social medial as well.

 Please check out the other popular articles in this series about medical practice:

 |Pathology - What is a Pathologist||How to become a Psychiatrist||Hospitalist - What is a Hospitalist and Hospital medicine|

 Interested in pursuing your dream of becoming a medical doctor?
 It all starts with getting accepted into medical school.
-At UMHS, our admissions counselors look at every application and specialize in finding those incredible applicants that have been passed over by computer algorithms used by other medical schools.
+At UMHS, our admissions counselors look at every application and specialize in finding those incredible applicants that have been passed over by computer algorithms used by other allopathic and osteopathic medical schools.
 We are an allopathic medical school awarding graduates with the coveted M.D. degree.
 96% of our students graduate and get their M.D.
 Degree.
 These amazing results are achieved by having caring professors, small class sizes, and the Ross family values of being morally obligated to your success in becoming a doctor.